Stay Ahead of the Curve

 What is Early Warning?

-You’ll receive the Early Warning intelligence brief in your email inbox Monday through Friday.
+You’ll receive the Daily SITREP intelligence brief in your email inbox Monday through Friday at 0800 Central.

-We keep our finger on the pulse of disruption and conflict.
-We provide you with timely, relevant, and accurate warning of what’s ahead.
+Keep your finger on the pulse of domestic disruption with our timely, relevant, and accurate warning of what’s ahead.

 Radical & Extremist Groups